-Communication revolves around choice of words, tone of voice, body language, listening to understand, respect for each other, a willingness to apologise, and setting aside biases.
+Communication revolves around the choice of words, tone of voice, body language, listening to understand, respect for each other, a willingness to apologize, and setting aside biases.

 Not all parents feel confident to bring up the topic of love and romantic relationships with their children.
 Even so, it's best to make the effort, else children may be influenced by the media and the opinions of their peers.

-It’s easier to talk about these sensitive topics in a general context.
-There are enough stories available in the media and in real life.
-Use them to open discussions, ask your teen for opinions, thoughts and ideas about a story.
+It's easier to talk about these sensitive topics in a general context.
+There are enough stories available in the media and real life.
+Use them to open discussions, ask your teen for opinions, thoughts, and ideas about a story.
 Encourage open debates and avoid the arguments.

 The exchange of ideas on love and relationships offer teens many perspectives.
 They can use these perspectives to make important decisions for themselves.
-Parents must therefore facilitate open conversations, reserve judgements and be able to express their views without imposing them, as well as listen intently to their teen’s views.
+Parents must therefore facilitate open conversations, reserve judgments and be able to express their views without imposing them, as well as listening intently to their teen's views.

 15 tips for parents to deal with teenage love and relationships

 - Avoid harsh punishments as they only serve to make the child even less connected with you and more dependent on the romantic relationship for comfort.

 - Encourage your teen to move in mixed friend groups of boys and girls.

 - Talk to your teen about infatuation, romance, sexual attraction, and awakening.
 Or have a counselor guide you and have joint discussions with you and your child.

 - Get to know your child's friends, invite them to your home often, and spend time getting to know them.